ISTAfrica/ist-africa-auth/README.md

 ### Audience (`aud`)

 The **audience** identifies which application or API the token is intended for.
-Each app registers its domain as the audience (e.g., `academy.istafrica.com`).
+Each app registers its domain as the audience (e.g., `academy.ist.africa`).

 Apps must validate: